-- 158. This section of the report covers Family's Demographic and Economic Characteristics. - 159.
-Household Size: Household or family size is an important demographic variable.
-The average household size for the working children covered in this study was rather high (7.6 members).
-It ranged from 1 to 14, with 78.3% having a family size of six to ten.
-The bigger family size is, perhaps, attributable to several factors but the two main explanations seem plausible.
-Poor families tend to have larger family sizes, and the households with no children are excluded from these figures.
-Accordingly, the average household size is bigger for these households of working children than the average household in Hyderabad (6 persons).
+- 157. This section of the report presents a review of demographic and economic characteristics of the family and household of children involved in Tanneries of Kasur. - 158.
+Household size: Household or family size is an important demographic variable.
+The average household size for the working children covered in this study was rather high (7.7 members).
+Accordingly, the average household size is bigger for these households of working children than the average household in Kasur.